drewgoodman/PetStash-StoreFront/README.md

 - Shipping address can be added, and all transaction details are stored and can be viewed through the User Account page.
 - Images are from [https://www.pexels.com] and [https://unsplash.com]
 - Communicates with a live ClearDB SQL database on a separate app to pull in categories, products, and user info.
+- Search bar allows for basic searchs based on product names, their brands, and descriptions.

 ### Known Issues
 - Image URLs for category icons and banners in the database point to hardcoded images inside the React app.
 The project is hosted on a free account using Heroku's ClearDB add-on, which has a maximum database size of 5MB.
 - No payment info utilized nor included in the mock-up forms.
 - Mobile device support is still a work in progress - navbars are now implemented, but modals and forms do not currently scale properly.
-- Search bar is currently non-functional and merely for design.

 ## Back End API
 https://github.com/drewgoodman/PetStash-BackOfficeAPI